mendersoftware/mender-docs/02.Artifacts/02.Integrating-with-U-Boot/docs.md

     category: docs
 ---

-# How to integrate with U-Boot
+## How to integrate with U-Boot

 When a device boots, it needs to decide from where to boot, and this depends on which partitions have received which updates.
-Mender comes with special boot code prepared for U-Boot, which will handle selection of boot partition automatically, as well as rollback logic.
+Mender comes with special boot code prepared for U-Boot which selects the boot partition automatically, as well as handling the rollback logic.

-In order to utilize this, when building with Yocto you need to inherit either the `mender-full` class, or the `mender-uboot` class (the former enables all required features for Mender and implicitly inherits the latter).
+In order to utilize this, when building with Yocto Project you need to inherit either the `mender-full` class, or the `mender-uboot` class (the former enables all required features for Mender and implicitly inherits the latter).
 For example in your `local.conf`: